chriswaudby/pp/README.md

 # Chris Waudby's pulse program library

-* Use at your own risk!
+* These sequences have been uploaded for my own convenience in synchronising work across multiple spectrometers.
+Some experiments remain under development.
+Use at your own risk!
 * Please acknowledge the use of sequences from this library.
 * With thanks to John Kirkpatrick on whose work many sequences are based.
 * Contact: c.waudby@ucl.ac.uk